Why Visit Iceland in 2024?

 Choosing when to go to Iceland might seem tricky, but it just comes down to what kind of experience you want to have.

-If chasing the aurora borealis is top of your list, then you need to go in winter, as they only appear in dark skies.
+If chasing the Aurora Borealis is top of your list, then you need to go in winter, as they only appear in dark skies.
 Plus, you’ll be able to see Iceland in its snowy, icy glory (a sight definitely worth seeing).
 Winter is long in Iceland, but October, November, December, and January are all popular months to visit.

 Of course, February to May is also an option too.
 That said, winter isn’t truly over until around March or April, so that’s worth bearing in mind when picking your dates.

-Planning your 2023 trip to Iceland
+Planning your trip to Iceland

-If you’re planning a summer trip, you might even consider a camping itinerary so you can get close to nature.
+If you’re planning a summer trip, you might even consider a camping vacation so you can get close to nature.
 At the other end of the spectrum, a private tour might suit you if you want to take advantage of the knowledge of a local guide.

 With Iceland Tours, you get accommodation, local transport, and an itinerary arranged for you.
 This means less stress, and more time getting excited about your Iceland vacation.